pagopa/cstar-cli/README.md

 Parameters: </br>

-- `--action ACTION: Action to perform with the invocation of the command`
+- `--action ACTION`: Action to perform with the invocation of the command`
-- `--num-fc NUM_FC: Number of fiscal codes generated`
+- `--num-fc NUM_FC`: Number of fiscal codes generated`
-- `--min-cc-per-fc MIN_CC_PER_FC Minimum number of payment instruments per fiscal code.`
+- `--min-cc-per-fc MIN_CC_PER_FC`: Minimum number of payment instruments per fiscal code.`
-- `--max-cc-per-fc MAX_CC_PER_FC Maximum number of payment instruments per fiscal code.`
+- `--max-cc-per-fc MAX_CC_PER_FC`: Maximum number of payment instruments per fiscal code.`
-- `--trx-per-fc TRX_PER_FC: Number of transactions per fiscal code.`
+- `--trx-per-fc TRX_PER_FC`: Number of transactions per fiscal code.`
-- `--sender-code SENDER_CODE: Sender code that will appear in transactions' file.`
+- `--sender-code SENDER_CODE`: Sender code that will appear in transactions' file.`
-- `--acquirer-code ACQUIRER_CODE: Acquirer code that will appear in transactions' file.`
+- `--acquirer-code ACQUIRER_CODE`: Acquirer code that will appear in transactions' file.`
-- `--datetime DATETIME: Date and time in format yyyy-MM-ddTHH:mm:ss.SSSz of every transactions.`
+- `--datetime DATETIME`: Date and time in format yyyy-MM-ddTHH:mm:ss.SSSz of every transactions.`
-- `--min-amount MIN_AMOUNT: Minimum amount of euro cents of a single transaction.`
+- `--min-amount MIN_AMOUNT`: Minimum amount of euro cents of a single transaction.`
-- `--max-amount MAX_AMOUNT: Maximum amount of euro cents of a single transaction.`
+- `--max-amount MAX_AMOUNT`: Maximum amount of euro cents of a single transaction.`
-- `--mcc MCC: Merchant category code used in every transaction.`
+- `--mcc MCC`: Merchant category code used in every transaction.`
-- `--out-dir OUT_DIR: Output destination of files generated.`
+- `--out-dir OUT_DIR`: Output destination of files generated.`
-- `--env {dev,uat,prod}: Environment.`
+- `--env {dev,uat,prod}`: Environment.`
-- `--api-key API_KEY: API key cpable to using RTD_API_Product.`
+- `--api-key API_KEY`: API key cpable to using RTD_API_Product.`
-- `--key KEY: Private key of the muthual authentication certificate.`
+- `--key KEY`: Private key of the muthual authentication certificate.`
-- `--cert CERT: Public key of the muthual authentication certificate.`
+- `--cert CERT`: Public key of the muthual authentication certificate.`
-- `--PM-pubk PM_PUBK: Path to the public key of the Payment Manager.`
+- `--PM-pubk PM_PUBK`: Path to the public key of the Payment Manager.`

 ### The ouptut produced is: